arahi7860/sql-intro/sql_basics.md

 We'll use `psql` as our primary means of interacting with our databases.
 Later on we'll use Ruby or server-side Javascript to do so in our programs.

 Here's a quick demo.
-Following along is optional.
+I recommend just watching and taking notes for this part.
+Don't try to code along.

 ```sql
 help -- general help